-Extension beyond the maximum period should be requested at the Annual Progress Review meeting.
+A formal request must be made to extend the submission deadline beyond the maximum period.
 Programmes Board, one of the key college committees, decides whether or not an extension can be granted.
-The grounds for extension will typically be prolonged serious illness, etc.
+The grounds for extension will typically be prolonged serious illness, etc. Students who wish to apply for an extension need to complete the Research Students Extension to Submission Deadline Request Form here.

 Students can change their mode of study (FT to PT or vice versa) at the start of either the autumn or the spring trimesters.
 To change registration, students should talk to their supervisors in the first instance and then contact Admissions and Student Services at NCAD here.
+Students who have external funding should also check with their funder to understand the implication of this decision on the support that they receive.